Team

 Download publications at https://elte-hu.academia.edu/EszterKováts

-Jason Roberts is an assistant professor of instruction at the University of Texas at Austin in Religious Studies and in Slavic and Eurasian Studies.
-His research focuses on religious culture, medieval and Early Modern intellectual history of Christian theology, and Christofascism and Integral Traditionalism.
-His work on illiberal religion has been published in the Journal of Illiberalism Studies.
+Jason Roberts is an assistant professor of instruction at the University of Texas at Austin with appointments in both the department of Slavic and Eurasian Studies and the department of Religious Studies.
+His research focuses on the ideologies of the radical right and politico-religious co-belligerence.

 Périne Schir is a full-time Research Fellow at the Illiberalism Studies Program and the Transnational History of the Far Right Project.
 She is a PhD student in political philosophy and an adjunct professor of International Relations at Rouen University.
 She holds an MA in Sociology and Philosophy from Rouen University.
 Her PhD research focuses on political movements that position themselves between the right and the far-right, and the ideological current on which they are built.